How to Clean Laptops

 The fan behind the cooling vents is essential to keep the laptop from overheating.
 But spraying an excessive amount of compressed air into the blades can cause them to over-spin and damage the fan.
 Use a toothpick or cotton swab to hold the blades in place as you give the fan a quick blast of air to remove dust.

-Clean the Screen
+Clean and Polish the Screen

-Finally, grab some cotton swabs and isopropyl (rubbing) alcohol.
+To disinfect the keyboard and pad, use cotton swabs and isopropyl (rubbing) alcohol.
 Dip the swab in the alcohol and give each key and the touchpad a good cleaning.
 The alcohol will cut through the oils left by your fingers and also disinfect the area by killing any bacteria.
 Isopropyl alcohol evaporates quickly and will not harm the electronics.

-If you use an external mouse, keyboard, trackpad or earbuds, they need to be cleaned too.
+If you use an external mouse, keyboard, trackpad, or earbuds, they need to be cleaned too.
 Use the lint-free microfiber cloth and a bit of rubbing alcohol to give everything a good cleaning.

-And what about the bag or backpack you use to carry that laptop around?
-When was the last time you cleaned it?
+And what about the bag or backpack you use to carry that laptop around—when was the last time you cleaned it?
 Getting rid of dirt, dust, and debris in your bag will help keep your newly-cleaned laptop working its best.